 A city's police department is conducting an analysis to determine if there is a relationship between violent crimes and the proximity of liquor establishments.
 The crime analyst in charge needs to work with the most up-to-date demographic data available, which is obtained using the Enrich Layer tool.
 After the data is enriched, the Extract Data tool is used so that the full dataset can be loaded into ArcGIS Pro to complete the analysis.

 The Extract Data tool requires at least one exportable layer.
-If you do not have any exportable layers on your map, the tool will be disabled.
+If you do not have any exportable layers in Map Viewer, the tool will be disabled.

 One or more layers can be selected for export.
 Only layers that you own or that the owner has enabled for export can be selected.

 A boundary must be selected from which your data is extracted.
 The boundary can be the visible extent of your map (Same as Display), the extent of one of your layers, or a custom boundary created using the Draw tool.
 Features within the boundary can be extracted based on one of two methods: Select Features or Clip Features.